herbncrypto/matienzo.org/_posts/2016-09-04-push-talk-conference-call-foot-pedal.markdown

 After doing some digging, I came across an application for Mac OS X called [Shush](http://mizage.com/shush/), which provides both push-to-talk and push-to-silence modes, which are activated by a keystroke.
-Once installed, I bound the Shush to the `Fn` keystroke, which would allow me to activate push-to-talk even if I didn't have the pedal plugged in.
+Once installed, I bound Shush to the `Fn` keystroke, which would allow me to activate push-to-talk even if I didn't have the pedal plugged in.
 However, I couldn't get the pedal to send the `Fn` keystroke alone since it's a modifier key.
 As a workaround, I put together a device-specific configuration for